Today’s post is my no-B.S. guide to the possibility of stem cells being used to treat Multiple Sclerosis (MS).

 I’m critical of the not-read-for-prime time technology and the people selling it today, not the patients who are their targets.

 Note: This post is not medical advice.
 I am not a medical doctor and all medical decisions should be made with your own physicians.
-This post is for general educational purposes only.
+This post is for general educational purposes on multiple sclerosis only.